jmespartero0105/jmespartero0105.github.io/README.md

 # jmespartero0105.github.io
 # Janus Marco L. Espartero — Personal Portfolio

-A minimalist, bold, and modern personal portfolio website tailored for a 4th-year Bachelor of Science in Information Technology student.
-The design elegantly balances a highly technical aesthetic with creative, fine-art photography sensibilities.
+A personal portfolio assignment for COMPRE 2.

 ## About

-This project was built to present a realistic, high-end developer identity.
+This project was built to present a the achievements and the identity of JM Espartero.
 It serves as a centralized hub to showcase my software engineering projects, educational achievements, technical skills, and photography awards.
 The repository contains a single cohesive codebase optimized for GitHub Pages, with zero backend or framework dependencies.

 ## Technologies